-- The units may have different characteristics, especially regarding the use of income, the initial sales charge, the redemption fee, the currency of the unit value, the management fee and the minimum investment amount, or a combination of these characteristics (unit classes).
-For details, please refer to the Special Terms of Contract. - 3.
-The unit certificates shall bear at least the handwritten signatures or the copied signatures of the Company and the depositary. - 4.
-The units are transferable.
-The transfer of a unit certificate also entails the transfer of the rights securitised therein.
-For the Company, the holder of the unit certificate shall in all cases be regarded as the beneficiary. - 5.
-The rights of investors and/or the rights of investors in a unit class are vested in global certificates.
+- 1. Unit certificates to be securitised in a global certificate are issued in bearer form. - 2.
+The units may have different characteristics, especially regarding the use of income, the initial sales charge, the redemption fee, the currency of the unit value, the management fee and the minimum investment amount, or a combination of these characteristics (unit classes).
+For details, please refer to the Special Terms of Contract. - The units are transferable unless otherwise specified in the Special Investment Conditions.
+The transfer of a unit also entails the transfer of the rights securitised therein.
+For the Company, the unitholder shall in all cases be regarded as the beneficiary.

+4. The rights of investors and/or the rights of investors in a unit class are vested in a global certificate.
+It shall bear at least the handwritten or duplicated signatures of the Company and the Depositary.

 No individual certificates shall be issued.
-If physical certificates have been issued for the UCITS investment fund in the past and such physical certificates are not, as of the end of 31 December 2016, in collective custody at one of the offices in § 97(1)(2) KAGB, such physical certificates will be invalid at the end of 31 December 2016.
-The units of investors are instead vested in a global certificate and credited to a separate custody account of the Depositary.
-With the submission of an invalid physical certificate at the Depositary, the submitter may require that a corresponding portion be credited to a custody account to be named by him and managed for him.
-Physical certificates in collective custody at one of the offices in § 97(1)(2) KAGB as of the end of 31 December 2016 may at any time be converted into a global certificate.
+If physical certificates were issued for the UCITS investment fund in the past and such physical certificates were not, as at the end of 31 December 2016, in the collective custody of one of the offices specified in § 97(1)(2) KAGB, such physical certificates became invalid at the end of 31 December 2016.
+The investors' units are instead vested in a global certificate and credited to a separate custody account of the Depositary.
+With the submission of an invalid physical certificate to the Depositary, the submitter may demand that a corresponding portion be credited to a custody account to be named by him and managed for him.
+Physical certificates that are in collective custody at one of the offices referred to in § 97(1)(2) KAGB at the end of 31 December 2016 may at any time be converted into a global certificate.